Caleb-sec/phishing-email-investigator/README.md

    - Auto-formatted with timestamp and metadata
    - Future versions will also export PDF and send Telegram/email alerts

+ **Developer
+- Name: Caleb Ehichioya
+- Role: Cybersecurity Analyst & Tool Developer
+- Email: admin@calebsec.com
+- GitHub: Caleb-sec

+🔐 License
+This tool is released for ethical and educational use only.
+Redistribution or misuse for malicious purposes is prohibited.
+© 2025 CalebSec.
+All rights reserved.

 ---

 ## 📦 Installation Instructions (Kali Linux)